jamessouthycoder19/Javalanche/README.md

 Implement AES + RSA for HTTPS

 Have the payloads communicate with each other should they not be able to reach a Beacon
+    First check to see if the payload can still communicate with desired client, if it can, just send the message to that one, else, send a message to all of the other clients seeing if someone else can communicate with it.

 Write Linux C Payload